All the Colors of the Dark: Plot

 One night, while Richard and Barbara are both out of town, an increasingly disturbed Jane visits Dr. Burton's office and tells him about the recent events.
 Despite dismissing the events as nightmares, Dr. Burton allows Jane to spend the night at his country house with an elderly couple who work as housekeepers.
 The next day, when Richard returns to find that Jane is not home, he alerts Barbara by phone.
 Meanwhile, Jane awakens and is horrified to find that the housekeepers have been murdered.
 She frantically calls Dr. Burton, who is in his office with Richard and Barbara.
 Dr. Burton privately tells Barbara it was Jane on the phone.
 As Dr. Burton drives off to his country house, Richard follows him.

 Mark finds Jane, revealing that her mother was a member of the cult and that she was killed after trying to escape.
 After Jane finds Dr. Burton murdered in his car, Mark chases her through the woods and attempts to kill her, but Richard fatally stabs him with a pitchfork, noticing a tattoo on Mark's wrist.
 Richard later confronts Barbara at her apartment, having noticed that she has the same tattoo as Mark's on her arm.
 While secretly reaching for a gun, Barbara attempts to persuade Richard to join the cult, but as she leans in for a kiss, he shoots her dead with the gun.

 At the hospital, Jane has a nightmare in which she is framed by the cult for Richard's murder, with J. P. posing as a police inspector.
 After she awakens, the police inform Jane and Richard that the cult was a cover-up for a drug ring, and that Barbara was the mastermind behind the cult.
 They also reveal that the man who murdered Jane and Barbara's mother died two months earlier and left an inheritance to both sisters; Barbara was planning to kill Jane to claim the inheritance all for herself.
 When Jane and Richard return home, J. P. attacks Richard, blaming him for Barbara's death.
 Richard chases J. P. up to the rooftop, where J. P. attacks Jane.
 Richard throws J. P. off the rooftop, killing him.

+Production

+The exteriors were filmed in London and West Sussex, England.
+Martino originally considered shooting in Dublin due to the lower production costs in Ireland, but was unable to find a suitable flat location.
+The occultist’s manor was Wykehurst Place.
+Other locations included Kenilworth Court (Jane and Richard's flat), Aldwych tube station, Bishops Park, and the Anchor pub.
+Studio interiors were shot at De Paolis Studios in Rome.